Mclmadden/NGC1333IRAS4/Week 6.md

 Read Paul F. Goldsmith and William D. Langer's *Population Diagram Analysis of Molecular Line Emissin* article

+Messed around with the Overleaf template

+Side note: Watched a broadcast of an Imposter Syndrome workshop led by a Columbia astronomy grad student! #RoarLionsRoar

 ### Tuesday - 7/16

 ### Wednesday - 7/17